 Primary Blogs vs. Secondary Blogs

-A primary blog is the first one you created when you signed up for Tumblr.
-It gives you full use of Tumblr’s social features, including Follow, Like, Reply, Ask, and Submit.
-You cannot, however, enable password protection for privacy or add multiple users to create and manage posts, which are features reserved for secondary blogs.
+A primary blog is the one you created when you signed up for Tumblr.
+It gives you full use of Tumblr’s social features, including follow, like, reply, ask, and submit.

-While secondary blogs can be password-protected and have multiple users, they cannot follow other blogs, like posts, ask questions, or submit to other blogs.
+Secondary blogs cannot, however, follow other blogs, like posts, ask questions to other users, or submit posts to other blogs.

 |Primary Blog||Secondary Blog|

 |Initiate Social Features (Follow, Like, Ask, Submit → to other blogs)|

 |Receive Social Features (Follow, Like, Ask, Submit → from other blogs)|